Driving in Crete tips

 When "your" traffic signal turns green, don't try to be the first away from the lights, instead, just check that traffic that "should have" stopped at a red light, has done so - check and off you go.

-We do not know of only ONE stretch of road in Crete where the speed limit is legally above 90 kilometres per hour (56mph) - and that is only 10 kilometres higher!
-Now you know!
+Only ONE stretch of road in Crete where the speed limit is legally above 90 kilometres per hour (56mph) - Now you know!

 Avoiding The Traffic Police